Ylva - Command line password manager

 Ylva does not stay running, so possible plain text passwords are not in memory except for a very short while.
 For example, running command ylva --auto-encrypt --list-all would list all the password entries, encrypt the database and then exit.
 Plain text passwords will be in memory only couple of seconds.
 This makes it very hard for malware to steal them.

 Ylva is licensed under the MIT license and available for free of charge.
-However, donations are encouraged.
-If you want to you may donate any amount you choose to support the development.

 Manual and support